MCDevKit/cmcc-docs/json-templating-engine/array-functions/filter.md

 # filter

-Returns an array that is filtered based on a predicate.
+Returns a new array that is filtered based on a predicate.

 ## Arguments